To get your commissary transfers to your accounting system you'll to set up specific Payment Accounts to accommodate this.

 If the product names match those that are in MarginEdge we will associate the vendor item created by the transfer with the existing product in MarginEdge.
 At the sending location, this will subtract the value of the transfer from the purchased amount of that product, and correspondingly the value of that transfer from your COGS reporting.
 This will look the same as if your vendor gave you a credit for the product, except the “vendor” in this case, is another one of your restaurants.
 Likewise, at the receiving location, the transfer will be added to the purchased quantity of that product and corresponding COGS category as if it was purchased from any other vendor.

 How will this look in my accounting system?

 At the sending location, a journal entry will be exported to your accounting system, crediting the appropriate COGS categories and debiting the other balance sheet account designated for these transfers.
 At the sending location will be an equal but opposite journal entry, crediting the balance sheet account and debiting the cost of goods.
 How this is set up in your accounting system (i.e. which balance sheets accounts you map the Internal Transfers Payment Account to) is up to you.

 How can I create a report showing me my transfers?

-I want to export these transfers as invoices to be received and bills to be paid?
+I want to export these transfers as invoices to be received and bills to be paid, can I do that?